HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 The action value of a state is the expected return if the agent selects a given action, and then follows policy.

-Value function summarises all possible futures by averaging over returns.
+A value function summarises all possible futures by averaging over their returns.

 ### Brief history of RL